- Install Ray and Kueue.

 Install Kueue

+With the KubeRay operator running, the next step is to install Kueue, which handles job queuing and quota-aware scheduling for the Ray clusters you create later in this guide.
 To install Kueue, follow the Kueue documentation.
-After installing Kueue, be sure to deploy the Kueue configuration file withkubectl apply -f <kueue-config-file>
+After you install Kueue, be sure to deploy the Kueue configuration file withkubectl apply -f [KUEUE-CONFIG-FILE].

 Create a Ray cluster